Technology / Monday March 2, 2026

 1. Privacy on a new level – Privacy is Mozilla’s unique sales proposition.
 While other browsers would want you to confirm that you don’t want your data stolen, Firefox takes privacy to a new level.
 The browser will block any spyware or malware that tries to download in the background while searching at an unsafe website.
 Furthermore, it will automatically limit third-party tracking abilities.

 2. Outstanding speed – When it comes to speed, Firefox is on par with Chrome.
-It is considered even better when it comes to download speed.
+It is considered even better for download speed.

 3. Great extension library – Firefox is the master of extensions.
 Arguably, it has the most extensive library of extensions among all the browsers.
 Thus, you can literally find anything you need in their library.
 Naturally, user experience and customization are also top-notch.

 4. Minimalistic interface – The design is beautiful, especially with the stylish logo front and center.
-The homepage is extremely minimalistic, which allows you to concentrate on where you’re going rather than the browser itself.
+The homepage is extremely minimal, allowing you to focus on where you’re going rather than the browser itself.

 Naturally, there are some downsides to Mozilla Firefox.
 Otherwise, why would it be the fourth most preferred browser?